Easier High Throughput Computing

 |Submission through SSH||✔|

-In order to use BOSCO, you will need following resources.
+In order to use Bosco, you will need following resources.
+Full requirements are documented on the Install page.

 This is the system that the researcher uses to submit jobs.
 In general it can be the user’s laptop, workstation, or it can be another system that the user logs into for submitting jobs to the cluster.